Qiskit/rustworkx/README.md

 #### Tier 1

-Tier 1 supported platforms are fully tested upstream as part of the development processes to ensure any proposed change will function correctly.
+Tier 1 supported platforms are fully tested upstream as part of the development process to ensure any proposed change will function correctly.
 Pre-compiled binaries are built, tested, and published to PyPI as part of the release process.
 These platforms are expected to be installable with just a functioning Python environment.

 #### Tier 2

-Tier 2 platforms are not tested upstream as part of development process.
+Tier 2 platforms are not tested upstream as part of the development process.
 However, pre-compiled binaries are built, tested, and published to PyPI as part of the release process and these packages can be expected to be installed with just a functioning Python environment.